sh95014/AppleWin/.github/README.md

 ### Do you support printers?

-Experimental support for printers is available in a [branch](https://github.com/sh95014/AppleWin/tree/printer-support).
-The full feature needs considerable [upstream support](https://github.com/AppleWin/AppleWin/issues/1026) and the branch is currently unmaintained.
+Experimental support for printers is available in an [unmaintained branch](https://github.com/sh95014/AppleWin/tree/printer-support).
+The full feature needs considerable [upstream support](https://github.com/AppleWin/AppleWin/issues/1026).